ejgallego/coq-serapi/README.md

 SerAPI is a new library and communication protocol for the Coq proof assistant.
-It is based on automatic serialization of Ocaml datatypes from/to S-expressions.
-SerAPI's main user base are IDE/tool developers, however it is also fun to play with it, and serve as an interesting debug tool for Coq.
-Its main design principles are:
+It is based on automatic serialization of Ocaml datatypes from/to S-expressions; our goal is to make the life of people interacting with Coq easier, with a particular emphasis in IDE/tool developers, however, we believe that everybody can have some fun playing with it!

+SerAPI provides a standard "Coq toplevel", `sertop`.
+Support for a Javascript and Jupyter kernel is planned.

+Our main design principles are:

 - **Don't Repeat Yourself**: We build on top of Coq's plugin API, we have canonical commands (search, print).
 - **Be extremely robust**: Any crash is a **critical** bug; we are liberal in what we accept, and strict in what we produce.